 The above quote suggest that the Christian mission cannot be undertaken without encountering different cultures, and peculiar challenges.
 Yet, there is the need to find appropriate ways of meeting this challenging task especially in a world of varied cultures.
-"The gospel is intended for people of all nations (Matthew 28:19; Acts 1:8)."
-However, the crucial challenge is, how this gospel would be contextualized and understood as it is intended for all.
-In view of this, there should be a dialogue between Christian and African values, beliefs and practices (both Christian and African) "which might serve as a springboard for an inspirational and fruitful understanding between cultures" for an impactful Christian mission in Africa.
+"The gospel is intended for people of all nations (Matthew 28:19; Acts 1:8)."29 However, the crucial challenge is, how this gospel would be contextualized and understood as it is intended for all.
+In view of this, there should be a dialogue between Christian and African values, beliefs and practices (both Christian and African) "which might serve as a springboard for an inspirational and fruitful understanding between cultures"30 for an impactful Christian mission in Africa.
 Perhaps, this to an extent, could help to reduce or abolished the general negative and hostile attitude of some Christian missionaries towards African culture.

 While acknowledging other purposes of the book of Acts, in this article however, it is important to note that its contemporary interpretations and implications have an impact on the Church today especially in missions.31 Therefore, there is the need to recognize the contemporary position of inspiration of the book of Acts to its readers.
 Its theological, missiological and ecclesiastical implications for the Christian faith today is outstanding.
 That is to say, some Christians draw certain theological foundations for the Christian mission from the book.
-For instance, the emphasis on speaking in tongues by some Christian denominations seem to be influenced by the Pentecost encounter in the book of Acts and for such Christians, speaking in tongues is a fundamental sign for being born again.
+For instance, the emphasis on speaking in tongues by some Christians, speaking in tongues is a fundamental sign for being born again.
 Some Christians especially the Pentecostals and Charismatics also claim that, they had their roots from the Pentecost experience as recorded in Acts.